gnowledge/gnowledge.github.io/publications.md

 ---

-### Proposal for developing a primer for constructing and analyzing conceptual structures
+### Developing a primer for constructing and analyzing conceptual structures

 G.Nagarjuna and M. Kharatmal, “Proposal for developing a primer for constructing and analyzing conceptual structures,” in *Proceedings